jjtops/jjtops/README.md

 Hi, I’m @jjtops.
-I am a Sophomore at UMD studying CS+ML.
+I am a Junior at UMD studying CS+ML.
-  I’m interested in Computer Science but more specifically in ML/CV.
+  I’m interested in Computer Science but more specifically in ML/CV and Computational Photography.
-  Currently, I am navigating effective ways to segmenet 3D medical imagery in power efficient ways.
-  I am intereseted in applying computer vision in primarily medicine, but also green engineering sports, and material sciences.
+  Currently I am doing undergraduate research at the UMD intelligent sensing lab I am intereseted in applying computer vision in primarily medicine, but also green engineering sports, and material sciences.